pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 scholarship, what would change the culture?
 In order to create a new culture, we need more than open notebook science or even a static depiction of a researcher's process.
-We need something that draws people _into_ the process (while, of course, preserving attribution).
+We need something that draws people _into_ the process (while, of course, preserving the attribution, integrity, and openness of the contributions).
 What about the questions and intentions of the researcher?
 This is the level at which I think we really need to be sharing.
 The researcher's decisions and and the process of how they came about should form the basis of research publication and collaboration.
 From this perspective, the entire research process could be viewed as a sequence of decisions.

 Our process as a committee in defining the Scholarly Commons, aside from the workshops that we have held, has been mostly limited to seeking feedback when